In this article, we will learn to

 Did you know calculators and computers use flip flops to store data?
 Each flip flop can store one bit of data.
 Thus, a combination of flip flops makes it possible to store a large amount of data.

 An SR Flip Flop is short for Set-Reset Flip Flop.
 It has two inputs S(Set) and R(Reset) and two outputs Q(normal output) and Q'(inverted output).

 As we proceed, we will see how to write Verilog code for SR Flip Flop using different levels of abstraction.

 Gate Level Modeling

 With the assistance of a logic diagram, we will be able to know the essential logic gates needed to build a circuit.
-Verilog provides us with gate primitives which help us create a circuit by connecting basic logic gates.
+Verilog provides us with gate primitives, which help us create a circuit by connecting basic logic gates.
 Gate level modeling enables us to describe the circuit using these gate primitives.

 Given below is the logic diagram of an SR Flip Flop.

-From the above circuit, it is clear we need to interconnect four NAND gates in a certain fashion to obtain an SR flip flop.
+From the above circuit, it is clear we need to interconnect four NAND gates in a specific fashion to obtain an SR flip flop.
 Let’s see how we can do that using the gate-level modeling style.